teletrace/teletrace/website/docs/operator-guide/deployment/kubernetes.md

-# Helm Chart Deployment
+# Kubernetes

 ## Introduction

-This tutorial will guide you through the process of installing Teletrace, an open-source tracing system, using Helm chart.
-[Helm](https://helm.sh/) is a package manager for Kubernetes that makes it easy to install, upgrade, and manage applications in Kubernetes.
+This tutorial will guide you through the process of installing Teletrace, using Helm.

 The Teletrace Helm chart is available on the [official repository](https://github.com/teletrace/helm-charts) and makes it easy to install and configure Teletrace in a Kubernetes cluster.

 ## Prerequisites

 - A Kubernetes cluster running version 1.11 or later.
-- Helm installed and initialized in your cluster.
+- [Helm](https://helm.sh/) installed and initialized in your cluster.
 - Access to the Kubernetes cluster with sufficient privileges to create and manage resources.

 <!-- prettier-ignore-start -->